Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Existing methods using frame

-Other than the different primary motivation, our model has an entirely different architecture from existing ones. \begin{enumerate} \item Generating frame: ClofNet~\citep{Frame1} produces a frame for each pair of nodes and use cross product to produce the frame.
+Other than the different primary motivation, our model has an entirely different architecture from existing ones. \begin{enumerate} \item Generating frame: ClofNet~\citep{Frame1} and LoCS~\citep{Frame_kofina} produces a frame for each pair of nodes and use some process not learnable to produce the frame.
 Both EGNN~\citep{EGNN} and GMN~\citep{GMN} use coordinate embeddings which are initialized with coordinates. \citet{CoordNet} initializes the frame with zero.
 Then these models use some schemes to update the frame.
-Our model uses a novel message passing scheme to produce frames and will not update it, leading to simpler architecture and low computation overhead. \item Scalarization: Existing models~\citep{Frame1,EGNN,GMN,CoordNet} only project vector features onto the frame, while we also use frame-frame projection, which is verified to be critical both experimentally and theoretically. \item Message passing layer: Existing models~\citep{Frame1,EGNN,GMN,CoordNet} all use both scalar and vector features and pass both scalar and vector messages, which needs to mix scalars and vectors, update scalars, and update vectors, while our model only uses scalars, resulting in an entirely different and much simpler design with significantly higher scalability. \item Our designing tricks, including: message passing scheme to produce frame, filter decomposition, and filter sharing, are not used in~\citep{Frame1,EGNN,GMN,CoordNet}.
+Our model uses a novel message passing scheme to produce frames and will not update it, leading to simpler architecture and low computation overhead. \item Projection: Existing models~\citep{Frame1,EGNN,GMN,CoordNet} only project equivariant features onto the frame, while we also use frame-frame projection, which is verified to be critical both experimentally and theoretically. \item Message passing layer: Existing models~\citep{Frame1,Frame_kofina,EGNN,GMN,CoordNet} all use both invariant representation and equivariant features and pass both invariant and equivariant messages, which needs to mix invariant representations and equivariant representations, update invariant representations, and update equivariant representations, while our model only uses invariant representations, resulting in an entirely different and much simpler design with significantly higher scalability. \item Our designing tricks, including: message passing scheme to produce frame, filter decomposition, and filter sharing, are not used in~\citep{Frame1,EGNN,GMN,CoordNet}.
 Our experiments and ablation study verified their effectiveness. \end{enumerate}

-Furthermore, existing models use different groups to describe symmetry. \citet{Frame1, CoordNet} designs $\text{SO}(3)$-equivariant model, while our model is $\text{O}(3)$-equivariant.
-We emphasize that this is not a contraint of our model but a requirement of the task.
+Furthermore, existing models use different groups to describe symmetry. \citet{Frame1, CoordNet, Frame_kofina} design $\text{SO}(3)$-equivariant model, while our model is $\text{O}(3)$-equivariant.
+We emphasize that this is not a constraint of our model but a requirement of the task.
 As most target properties of molecules are $\text{O}(3)$-equivariant (including energy and force we aim to predict), our model can fully describe the symmetry.